priyanka-46/SoftawareTesting/README.md

 # SoftawareTesting
 Testing
 this is visual studio editor.
+hi this is github.